rachyoder/Projects-Exercises/docs/projects/PHP-2.md

   - Potential employers will view your GitHub profile, so activity is crucial!

 #### Stretch Goals

-- Allow players to enter their names.
-- Keep track of number of games won by X and O.
-- Add a link to rules, display in a modal.
-- Recreate Checkers.
-- Recreate Othello.
-- Recreate Go.
-- Recreate Chess.
-- Create an AI to beat whoever plays, every time.
+- stretch goal 1
+- stretch goal 2
+- stretch goal 3

 #### If you finish early...

 1. Continue to add your own content, additions, and pages to your site and improve the styling.
 2. Add info to your projects README.md [README.md Best Practices](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)
 3. Add links and resources from this week to the [Class Resources Repo](https://github.com/bootcamp-students/Resources) by forking the repo and then initiating a pull request with your additions to the .md file.

-#### "I Can" Statements

-- statement 1
-- statement 2
-- statement 3

 ### Additional Resouces